tplatt37/JsWeather-Demo/README.md

 This will create a CI/CD Pipeline that you can use for DevOps demos.

-This CI/CD Pipeline will peacefully co-exist with manually deploying as described above.
+This CI/CD Pipelinewill peacefully co-exist with manually deploying as described above.

 ```
 cdk deploy --force